developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/input/barcode/index.md

 <img style="height:350px" src="reader_params.png"/>
 <br>

+**Presentation mode parameters -** Sets the sensitivity level in reaction to movement within the scanner field of view during the scanning session to automatically activate the scanner when movement is detected.
+Used when **Presentation Mode** is selected for **Aim Type.**
+* **Sensitivity -** Sets the sensitivity level.
+   * **High -** Scanning is activated with high sensivity to movement in the scanner field of view (default).
+Any slight movement in the field of view can activate the scanner.
+   * **Medium -** Scanning is activated with medium sensivity to movement in the scanner field of view.
+   * **Low -** Scanning is activated with low sensivity to movement in the scanner field of view.
+Fast movement in the field of view does not activate the scanner.

 **1D Quiet Zone Level -** Sets the effort at which the decoder will attempt to decode "marginless" barcodes.
 Behavior of these levels will vary based on the marginless decoder selected.
 See the [Reduced Quiet Zone](#reducedquietzone) table for behaviors:

 * **Level 0 -** The decoder will perform margin decoding as usual.